 The wheels can be powered by the engine, the electric motor alone or by a combination of the two.
 The electric motor is charged by capturing energy generated during braking and by the combustion engine.

-Generally, the electric motor helps acceleration from standstill, powers the car at idle and provides an extra boost when needed, while its battery powers the car at idle, which means a smaller combustion engine can be used.
+Generally, the electric motor helps acceleration from standstill and provides an extra boost when needed, while its battery powers the car at idle, which means a smaller combustion engine can be used.

 This engine can also be tuned for efficiency rather than power or torque (using the Atkinson combustion cycle rather than the traditional Otto cycle), thus improving fuel consumption and saving money.

 What about plug-in hybrids?

-Plug-in Electric Hybrid Vehicles (PHEV) work in much the same fashion as regular hybrid vehicles, with the additional option of recharging the batteries through a plug-in electricity connection.
+Plug-in Electric Hybrid Vehicles (PHEVs) work in much the same fashion as regular hybrid vehicles, with the additional option of recharging the batteries via an external power source.

-They have larger batteries than HEVs and can be driven further in full-electric mode.
-They are the middle ground between conventional hybrids and full electric vehicles.
+They have significantly larger batteries than HEVs and can be driven further in full-electric mode.
+They are the middle ground between conventional hybrids and fully electric vehicles.

-Recharging is usually through a household powerpoint ( for four to eight hours for a full charge), special faster wall boxes (two to four hours) and, rarely, some have the ability to use the super-fast public recharging network for charging times in half an hour or less.
+Recharging is usually through a household powerpoint (taking around four to eight hours for a full charge), special faster wall boxes (two to four hours) and, rarely, some have the ability to use the super-fast public recharging network for charging times in half an hour or less.

 Oh, and there's one more option...

 You can also have a range-extender hybrid.
 In this case, the combustion engine never really propels the car.
 Instead, it is used to power a generator, which in turn recharges the batteries that power the electric motor that drives the wheels, like an EV.
-The BMW i3 range extender is an example of this, but Nissan’s current e-Power tech works on the same principle, driving the wheels only electrically, using the engine as a power source.
+The now-discontinued BMW i3 range extender is an example of this, but Nissan’s current e-Power tech works on the same principle, driving the wheels only electrically, using the engine as a power source.